pigworker/CS410-16/README.md

   3. Friday    18 November
   4. Wednesday 11 January
   5. as late in May as we can get away with and still return a final mark to the exam board (to be announced)

+## Getting Started with Agda

+This repo contains an instruction file (install.txt) explaining our current best guess at how to get the version of Agda we'll be using up and running on a departmental machine.